i-dot-ai/caddy-chatbot/README.md

-# 10ds-advice-bot
+# Caddy Chatbot

 This repository stores the project for the LLM enabled advisor support bot.
+This contains the logic for the chatbot and responses, and also relies on storage of the data using [caddy_scraper](https://github.com/i-dot-ai/caddy_scraper).

 ## How to Run